 “So if the Son sets you free, you will be free indeed.”
 John 8:36

 Bea was born in Helena, Montana, and spent her youth as an Air Force Brat growing up around the United States and half way around the world.
 When her father retired, the family returned to Montana where she graduated from Helena High School.
 She returned to college after her youngest son started Kindergarten graduating with an Associate degree in Accounting from the Helena College of Technology and then went on to complete two Bachelor of Science degrees in Human Services and Business Administration from the University of Great Falls.

-Her oldest son made the choice to follow a path of self destruction for almost 20 years through drug use.
+Her oldest son chose a path of self-destruction for almost 20 years through drug use.
 After being arrested several times, placed on probation a couple of times and finally landing in a lock-down treatment facility for 18 months, he began to seriously think about his life’s choices and how those choices were affecting him and his relationship with his family.
-During this time he met some wonderful people in Missoula that visited him in the detention facility bringing faith, hope and grace of the Lord to him.
-When he was moved to the treatment facility, he was again befriended by some wonderful Christian men who worked with him during his almost two-year stay.
+During this time he met some wonderful people at the Missoula Detention Center who visited him weekly bringing faith, hope and grace of the Lord to him.
+When he was moved to the treatment facility, he was again befriended by some wonderful Christian men who mentored him during his almost two-year stay.
 These people, through the leadership and work of the Holy Spirit, helped turn Bea’s son around.
-When Bea was approached by Freedom in Christ to become the Ministry Administrator, it seemed like a perfect fit and she didn’t hesitate to accept.
+When she was approached by Freedom in Christ to be the ministry Administrator, it seemed like a perfect fit and she didn’t hesitate to accept.

-Bea is married to Howard and they have four boys and 15 grandchildren.
-They reside in Anaconda, Montana, where they spend much time with community and church involvement.
-He favorite past-times are photography, travel, quilting and spending time with her grandchildren.
+She is married to Howard and they have four boys, 17 grandchildren and one great-grandchild.
+They reside in Anaconda, Montana, where they spend much time in community and church involvement.
+He favorite past times are photography, travel, quilting and spending time with her grandchildren.